jwar663/softeng306-a2/README.md

 Open the project using Unity 2018.4.10f1.
 Create a folder "Build" in the project directory.
 File > Build and Run the project, and select the Build directory.
 The executable will be located at Build/Rpg2DTopDown.exe.

+A build has been provided with the [Prototype](https://github.com/veratrum/softeng306-a2/releases/tag/v0.1-prototype) release.

 ---

 TODO: